ghitchens/informant/README.md

 - @fhunleth - for `Observables` and it's "wildcard" ideas
 - `Elixir.Registry` on which this library builds
-- `[Hub](https://github.com/nerves-project/nerves_hub)` which was one of my first attempts at state distribution in erlang (and subsequent port to elixir).
-Lots of lessons learned
+- `[Hub](https://github.com/nerves-project/nerves_hub)` which was one of my first attempts at state coordination in erlang (and subsequent port to elixir).
+Lots of lessons learned.

 ## License